nareshmaharaj-consultant/vpc-peering-split-brain-cross-region-db/vpcpeering-split-brain-2.md

 - **Security Group:** Use the same security group from earlier.
 - **Security Group Rule:** None so far
 - **Volumes:** Root Volume: 1x10GB-gp2, 1x8GB-gp3

+#### Install Aerospike DB

+Log into the each host using ssh and install Aerospike as follows.
+Note some of the comments in the file as these will represent specific changes required for each host.
+There are several automation tools that can be used here but to keep things simple and aid the learning aspect we will hand craft each of the 6 nodes.